FAIR-INNOVATION/FAIR-documentation/source/FRCap/frcap_development_guidance.rst

 - RAM:>=1 GB(more than 2 GB recommended);
 - ROM:>=128GB;
 - OS:Requires Windows 10 or higher, macOS 10.1 5 or higher, Linux (x64) system (Ubuntu, Debian, etc.).
+- Controller Version: Check in WebApp "System Settings-About".
+Note the distinction between QX and LA in development environment.
+Avoid using ES6+ syntax and other modern JavaScript features in QX environment examples.

 We have encapsulated some interfaces and modules, but if you want to achieve a better development effect, it is recommended to have a certain understanding of web development, and it is best to be familiar with the following technologies: